FabLabSG/fablab-docs/ConceptualisationToR.md

 ## Project roles and responsibilities

-> Describe the roles and reponsibilities of the people involved in the project.
+> List and description of the roles and reponsibilities of the people involved in the project.

+* Same as the ones described for the overarching project.

 ## Resources, financial and quality plan